autumn-mck/site-web-gen-java/project-sonar/index.md

 ```

 So we've got a line of data - now what?
 The data is in JSON form, and luckily for us, we can simply use javascript's `JSON.parse()` to parse it.
 Next up, we need to break the hostname (eg `subdomain.example.com/path`) into it parts - we need just the `example` bit (This is required for performance - I'll explain more once we get to that point).
-We can do this pretty easily by using the `tldts` package's `parse` function we imported earlier as `tldParse`.
+We can do this pretty easily by using the `tldts-experimental` package's `parse` function we imported earlier as `tldParse`.

-First, we need to deal with many records beginning with `*.`.
+First, we need to deal with the many records beginning with `*.`.
 If we don't remove this from the start of the hostname, we cannot properly parse it.
-Then, let's parse it with `tldParse` and log it, to make sure everything is working so far.
+Next, let's parse it with `tldParse` and log it, to make sure everything is working so far.

 ```
 let lineJson = JSON.parse(line);